oscar-barlow/coding-notes/ruby-objects.md

 `.inject` sounds like a really useful method for an array, I wish I knew how it worked!
 `.join()` compresses an array into a string and is super useful.

+You can use array methods on any collection, not just arrays. e.g. ranges (`1..10`) or files, which ruby treats as a collection of lines.

 ## Symbols